pelican-plugins/pandoc-reader/README.md

 > ⚠️ **Note:** The YAML-formatted header shown above is syntax specific to Pandoc for specifying content metadata.
 This is different from Pelican’s front-matter format.
 If you ever decide to stop using this plugin and switch to Pelican’s default Markdown handling, you may need to switch your front-matter metadata to [Python-Markdown’s Meta-Data format](https://python-markdown.github.io/extensions/meta_data/).

+If you have files that use Pelican's front matter format there is a script written by [Joseph Reagle](https://github.com/reagle) that converts Pelican's front matter to Pandoc's YAML header available [here](https://gist.github.com/reagle/5bc44ba9e2f1b961d1aaca9179fb403b).

 For more information on Pandoc's YAML metadata block or Pelican's default metadata format please visit the links below:

 * [Pandoc’s YAML metadata blocks](https://pandoc.org/MANUAL.html#metadata-blocks)